helxplatform/helx-ui/README.md

 ## Environment Config

 HeLx-UI works by generating an `env.json` file from your environment that is used within the app.
-For development purposes, you only need to generate the env.json once.
+For development purposes, you only need to generate the `env.json` once.
 Afterwards, you can modify it directly rather than regenerating it.

-See `.env.example` for the most up to date variables and appropriate default values.
+See `.env.sample` for the most up to date variables and appropriate default values.
-- `REACT_APP_REACT_APP_WORKSPACES_ENABLED`: enables workspaces functionality (requires Appstore)
+- `REACT_APP_WORKSPACES_ENABLED`: enables workspaces functionality (requires Appstore)
 - `REACT_APP_SEMANTIC_SEARCH_ENABLED`: enables semantic search functionality
 - `REACT_APP_HELX_SEARCH_URL`: points the UI to the Dug semantic search API
 - `REACT_APP_UI_BRAND_NAME`: heal | braini | catalyst | scidas | eduhelx | helx